bamless/extlib/README.md

 # extlib: c extended library

-extlib is a collection of libraries that implement common data structures and algorithms that are not provided by the c standard library.
+extlib is a library that implement common data structures and algorithms that are not provided by the c standard library.
 More specifically, it's a collection of various code that I've written throughout the years to make writing code in c faster and easier, by providing tools that are in my eyes essential to any programming language.